 Charles Arthur "Pretty Boy" Floyd was in the same car accident and shootout as Richetti, but escaped.
 Two days later, police officers killed Floyd in another shootout near Clarkson, Ohio.
 Four other men were found guilty of conspiring in the plot, and each of them spent two years in prison and paid $10,000 fines.

 A legacy of the massacre was the federal investigation that helped to establish the career of lead investigator J. Edgar Hoover, who became the first and longest-serving director of the FBI.
 The FBI accused Richetti and Floyd of participating in the massacre, even though their guilt has recently come into question by historians Michael Wallis and Robert Unger.
 It still remains unknown who the three gunmen were at Union Station on June 17, 1933.
 What is certain is that the criminals, murders, and machine politics tied to the Kansas City underworld during the 1930s gave the city a reputation for organized crime that, at least for a time, was second only to Chicago.
-Today, marks from the bullets fired at Union Station in 1933 can still be seen on an exterior wall of the building.
+Today, many claim that marks from the bullets fired at Union Station in 1933 can still be seen on an exterior wall of the building.

 Read full biographical sketches or profiles of people and places associated with the Union Station Massacre and the criminal underworld in Kansas City; prepared for the Missouri Valley Special Collections, the Kansas City Public Library: